At a Glance – The School of Social Welfare

 Our distinguished faculty are leading experts in many areas of practice, including: mental health, child welfare and child mental health, aging, spirituality in social work practice, criminal justice, poverty and other areas; and they bring this expertise to the classroom.

 Given our relatively small class sizes and accessible faculty, students are expected to become engaged in their own learning, and encouraged to become involved in the life of the School through vibrant student groups and student representation on many School committees.

 Social work education began at KU in 1937.
 The Master of Social Work program, established in Lawrence and at the KU Medical Center in Kansas City in 1946, has been continuously accredited since 1948.
 The Bachelor of Social Work degree has been awarded since 1971.
 In 1974, the B.S.W. program became one of the first in the nation to receive accredited status.
 The Council on Social Work Education, the accrediting body for social work education, most recently reaccredited the B.S.W. and M.S.W. programs in 2010.
 The doctoral program admitted its first students in 1981.

 Each year, US News & World Report ranks our Master of Social Work program among the nation's top 20.
 The School of Social Welfare is recognized internationally as an innovator in social work theory development and in research that makes positive contributions to our communities.

 The school is housed on the University of Kansas Lawrence campus in Twente Hall, named for nationally renowned social work educator Esther Twente, who chaired the social work department from 1946 to 1957.
-The school also offers the complete M.S.W. program at the KU Edwards Campus in Overland Park, a suburb of Kansas City, the Western Kansas Advanced Standing M.S.W. program on the Fort Hays State University campus and Garden City Community College campus and an on-site B.S.W.
-Edwards 2+2 program on the Kansas City Kansas Community College campus.
+The school also offers the complete M.S.W. program and B.S.W. program at the KU Edwards Campus in Overland Park, a suburb of Kansas City, the Western Kansas Advanced Standing M.S.W. program on the Fort Hays State University campus and Garden City Community College campus.